awsdocs/amazon-vpc-network-administrator-guide/doc_source/customer-gateway-windows-2012.md

 1. Under **IPsec tunneling**, choose **Customize**\.
 Verify the following IPsec tunneling settings, and then choose **OK** and **OK** again to close the dialog box\.
    + **Use IPsec tunneling** is selected\.
    + **Local tunnel endpoint \(closest to Endpoint 1\)** contains the IP address of your Windows server\.
-If your customer gateway is an EC2 instance, this is the instance's private IP address\.
+If your customer gateway device is an EC2 instance, this is the instance's private IP address\.
    + **Remote tunnel endpoint \(closest to Endpoint 2\)** contains the IP address of the virtual private gateway for this tunnel\.

 1. Open the properties for your second tunnel\.
 Repeat steps 4 to 7 for this tunnel\.